YashAnand1/IMS-Document/README.md

 ![img](https://i.imgur.com/BUSryeP.gif)
 </div>

-**7. Creating Cell**
+**7. Creating Column**

 Users can also create a new row using commands like `CREATE  --KEY /<NameOfClientFromSpreadsheet/RowNumber/ColumnHeader Value`.
-Use case: If a user wishes to add a new hostname to their inventory for a new server, they can do so by running `create --key /CLIENTNAME/3/HOSTNAME Machine3`:
+Use case: If a user wishes to add a new column called 'Active Server' to their inventory, they can do so by running `create --key /CLIENTNAME/1/ACTIVE_SERVER Yes`.
+A similar example will be as follows:

 <div align="center">